This manual describes our drainback type solar water heater with the following characteristics:

 Parts and workmanship for a complete system installed and maintained by Solar Consultants are warranted by Solar Consultants for one year from the installation date.
 Individual parts, especially tanks, pumps, collectors, and controls, may be covered by additional manufacturers’ warranties.
 Solar Consultants expands those warranties to include labor for replacement of manufacturer warranted parts.

-Solar Consultants’ warranty is void if the system has been allowed to run without fluid(s) or remain in a non-operating condition for more than thirty days.
+Solar Consultants’ warranty is void if the system has been allowed to run without fluid(s) or has been allowed to remain in a non-operating condition for more than thirty days.

 Solar Consultants is not responsible for damage or loss of service attributable to domestic water chemistry, including but not limited to hardness, acidity, or chloramines content.